worldsat/project279/README.md

 **🚀 Join the Membership to get access:**
 * Instant access to the Full Android Studio Project source code.
-* The exact detailed prompt to copy & paste into Gemini Agent.
 * Priority replies to your comments.
 * Exclusive membership badges.